aav-antonov/TSAM/README.md

 (use template from  [config/kinetics400_data.json](config/kinetics400_data.json)).

-To run in multisampling mode (pretrained on kinetics400) :
+To run validation in MultiClip mode (pretrained on kinetics400) :

 ```bash
 # test kinetics400